 Ascend convened small, mid-size, large and diverse employers in the private, public, and nonprofit sectors to develop the principles informed by their employees, helping to ensure they align with working families' needs and are ultimately effective.

-In many communities, the largest employers are in the public and nonprofit sectors (e.g. schools and hospitals) - their leadership has tremendous impacts on the lives of local employees and their families across income levels.
+In many communities, the largest employers are in the public and nonprofit sectors (e.g. schools and hospitals) - their leadership has tremendous impacts on the lives of local employees and their families across income levels, and especially for families of color.

 These four principles address policy and benefit trends that have focused on family supportive policies in hiring, inclusivity, engagement, retainment, and equity.

+These principles provide guidance for employers to develop the policies that mutually suits their employees and their business.

 Examples/Proof Points - stories/ stats – TBD